amlewis1578/exfor-reference-formatter/README.md

 # `exforrefs`

-a Python package to create the
+a Python package to find and format the reference information for EXFOR entries, from a DOI.

 ## installation